Fibromyalgia According to TCM

-What Causes Fibromyalgia Pain
+What Causes Pain

-Where there’s pain, there is no flow.
+Where there’s pain, there's no flow.

 Pain is caused by the stagnation of energy or fluids.
 When flow is restrained or interrupted, pain occurs, alerting us to the problem.
 Three causes of pain are: